english-blog/english-blog.github.io/_posts/2020-02-02-division-by-fraction.md

 > 4/2 = 2

-(i.e.) If we split the number 4 into groups of 2, how many such groups can be created?.
+(i.e.) If we split the number 4 into groups of 2, how many such groups can be created?

 | &#9634; &#9634; &#9634; &#9634; | divide by 2 | &#9634; &#9634; | &#9634; &#9634; |
 |:---:|:---:|:---:|:---:|